tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 Kruhl
 : A half-elven knight who lived during the reign of the Dark Lord.

+Lean
+: The prince of Avalon and Isodor.
+His remains are buried in the crypts below the city of Isla.

+Leander
+: One of the Kings of Avalon.
+His remains are buried in the crypts below the city of Isla.

 Letahl
 : A stemb&auml;r thief.
 He was one of the heroes who volunteered for the assault on Lord Roa's tower.

+Liss
+: A queen of Avalon and the Isle Rachon.
+Her remains are buried in the crypts below the city of Isla.

 Lizzy
 : A lizzard knight who lived during the reign of the Dark Lord.